TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 We conducted a series of benchmarks and analyses to investigate the tradeoffs and performance impact of dependency injection (DI) systems in iOS.
 This section outlines the procedures and criteria used to evaluate the frameworks.

 We developed a codegen tool that generates projects using each library under test, creating a large object graph.
-We integrated this tool as a build-time plugin inside a benchmark suite that measures three different procedures:
+We integrated this tool as a build-time plugin inside a benchmark suite that measures two different procedures:

 1. *How long does it take to create the object graph?*
 The most extensive object graphs are initialized only once at the start of the lifetime of a mobile application.
 The typical app has to initialize an API client, maybe a local database, deeplink handlers, push notification handlers, some secure storage for passwords and sensitive data, and a logging system... and most of these objects are interdependent and never deallocated for the lifetime of the application.
 Measuring the creation of the dependency injection system's object graph captures how long it takes for each library to create this first network of objects, which, from here on, we will call the "DI container."

 2. *How long does accessing all objects in the dependency injection container take?*
-This represents a proxy for the common usage of the above-mentioned objects.
-Apps make API calls, save things to databases and caches, and access all these kinds of dependencies all the time.
+This represents common usage patterns of the above-mentioned objects.
+Apps make API calls, save things to databases and caches, get the current time/date/locale/location, and access all these kinds of dependencies all the time.
 We approximate the typical usage of the objects in the dependency graph by simulating a high number of sequential accesses to the objects in the DI container.

-3. *How long does it take to perform both tasks?*
-This value is used as a total score to compare the performance of each library.
+=== Is a zero-cost dependency injection system... desirable?

+In the evaluation of dependency injection (DI) systems, it's important to differentiate between the costs associated with "creating the graph" and those tied to "accessing the graph."

+Creating the graph is a foundational step that typically occurs once, usually at application launch.
+Since this process is a one-time overhead, performance concerns are relatively minor as long as the initialization completes within an acceptable threshold, such as under 10 milliseconds.
+In practice, this means that even if graph creation is slightly slower, it might not significantly impact the overall user experience as long as it stays within these bounds.
+On the other hand, accessing the graph is an operation that occurs repeatedly throughout the application's lifecycle.
+This frequent interaction with the DI system means that the performance of accessing the graph is critical and should be optimized.
+The quicker and more efficiently an application can access its DI graph, the better it will perform during regular use.
+Therefore, when assessing or designing a DI system, emphasis should be placed on optimizing how the system handles repeated accesses to the object graph, ensuring swift and efficient retrieval and interaction with the dependencies it manages.

 == Benchmarking Setup

 The hardware used for benchmarking is a MacBook Pro equipped with an Apple M1 chip and 16GB of RAM.
-Software-wise, we used macOS Sonoma 14.5, Xcode 15.3, and Swift 5.10.
-The project setup involves a set of 3 benchmarks, each corresponding to one of the tasks above, the codegen tool that generates standardized projects, and a series of "project templates" used in combination with the codegen tool.
+Software-wise, we used macOS Sonoma 14.5, Xcode 15.4, and Swift 5.10.
+The project setup involves the two benchmarks, the codegen tool that generates standardized projects, and a series of "project templates" used in combination with the codegen tool.

 We identified four key metrics to evaluate each DI system's performance impact: startup time, access time, memory usage, and instructions count.
 - *Startup time* is how long it takes to generate the object graph container.
 - *Access time* is how long it takes to access the different objects within the container.
 - *Memory usage* represents how much RAM the system uses while performing the tasks (in megabytes).
-- *Instruction count* represents how many instructions the generated project executes to perform the tasks.
+- *Instruction count* represents how many instructions the generated project executes to perform the tasks, as a proxy for the final binary size.

 These metrics capture the critical aspects of runtime performance.
 We use a recent benchmarking library called `SwiftBenchmark` @swift-benchmark to capture these metrics.
 This library lets us record and compare measurements and quickly set up the project using the Swift Package Manager @swift-package-manager.

-The baseline measurement provided a performance benchmark without any DI framework.
+First, we need a baseline to test the other libraries against: a project that simply creates the graph "by hand" without using any DI framework.
 A project using no external library would serve as our control to understand the overhead introduced by each DI system.
 This baseline framework constructs each object in the correct order, like in @simpleGraph, and stores all of them in a dictionary keyed by the `ObjectIdentifier` of the type of object, as shown in @objectAccess.
 Storing the objects in such a collection allows for an easy retrieval of the built objects by type.

 #figure(
   box(height: 180pt, columns(2, gutter: 0pt)[